rlnq/terraform_docker_jenkins/README.md

-# This terraform project automatically creates EC2 instance with docker and Jenkins image.
+# This terraform project automatically creates EC2 instance with Docker and Jenkins .

-### This project automatically create EC2 instance on the Ubuntu 22.04 distribution in the eu-west-1 region by default, then install docker and build and run Jenkins container on port 8080 with
+### This project automatically create EC2 instance on the Ubuntu 22.04 distribution in the eu-west-1 region by default, then install docker and build and run Jenkins container on port 8080

 ### Requirements:
 * AWS Free Tier account